andresmunozit/containers/README.md

 # Containers
-This is a custom library of ready to launch containers for testing purposes like database containers.
+This is a custom repository of ready to launch containers for testing purposes like database containers.